 Upon successful completion of the program, you will graduate from the University of Illinois at Chicago with a B.S. in Health Information Management.
-You will then be eligible to apply to take the certification examination for health information administrators, offered by the American Health Information Management Association.
+You will be eligible to apply to take the certification examination for health information administrators, offered by the American Health Information Management Association, beginning in the last term of study.
 Achieving a passing grade on the exam results in receiving the Registered Health Information Administrator (RHIA) credential.